udoprog/syntree/README.md

 nodes of the tree are typically represented by variants in an enum, but [could be whatever you want][any-syntax].

 Each tree consists of *nodes* and *tokens*.
-Siblings are intermediary elements in the tree which encapsulate zero or more other nodes or tokens, while tokens are leaf elements representing exact source locations.
+Nodes are intermediary elements in the tree which encapsulate zero or more other nodes or tokens, while tokens are leaf elements representing exact source locations.

 An example tree for the simple expression `256 / 2 + 64 * 2` could be
 represented like this: